larsville/git-primer/README.md

 ### git-primer

-Notes to myself about learning Git.
-This is not a tutorial.
-It is a self-contained introduction to the basic concepts, with pointers to more information useful to beginners.
+This file is mean to help you get started with Git and GitHub.
+It is not a tutorial.
+It is an introduction to the basic concepts and terminology, with pointers to more information that might be especially useful to beginners.
+It aims to be clear, unambiguous, correct, and helpful.

-## Background:
+## Background

 I first tried learning Git and GitHub by immersion on a real project with a team of remote people.
 I knew Git was "different" and that I'd need to unlearn various concepts and terminology from other source code management systems.
 I found that even good authors and astute colleagues sometimes wrote or spoke in a loose or inconsistent way that made it easy for a beginner to take a mental wrong turn.
 I was able to limp along, but at best I always needed a lot of help, and I never really felt like I knew what I was doing.